 BioLumic Inc. ("BioLumic") programs plants with lights.
 The company's Light Signals RecipesTM unlock the natural genetic potential of seeds and seedlings to improve plant yield, quality, and disease resistance without chemicals or changes in plant production systems.
-The company has applied its technology and research to cannabis, soybeans, corn, lettuce, and strawberries, with plans to expand to additional controlled environment agriculture and row crop applications in the second half of 2021.
-BioLumic's coupled marker gene and phenotype research is being used to define "BioLumic-Ready crops" that can achieve predictable gains using the company's growing library of light signal treatments.
-In cannabis, where BioLumic has consistently achieved greater than 40% quality yield gains and significant THC/cannabinoid concentration gains, BioLumic is engaging with cultivators, nurseries, and technology partners.
-BioLumic expects to expand testing and development of BioLumic's Light Signals RecipesTM to over 50 cannabis strains by early- to mid-2022 and grow its footprint by deploying Light Signals RecipesTM through integrated partner technology and production systems.
+The company has applied its technology and research to cannabis, soybeans, corn, lettuce, and strawberries, with plans to expand to additional crop applications.
+BioLumic's coupled marker gene and phenotype research are being used to define "BioLumic-Ready crops" that can achieve predictable gains using the company's growing library of light signal treatments.
+In cannabis, where BioLumic has consistently achieved greater than 40% quality yield gains and significant THC/cannabinoid concentration gains, BioLumic is engaging leading cannabis cultivators to enhance their brand and product advantages.
+BioLumic expects to expand testing and development of BioLumic's Light Signals RecipesTM to over 50 cannabis strains and be partnered with multiple cannabis brands by the end of 2022.

-Prior to March 31, 2021, the Company entered into a second convertible promissory note agreement with, and owned preferred shares of BioLumic through the conversion of a previously-held convertible promissory note.
+Prior to March 31, 2021, the Company acquired (through the conversion of a previously-held convertible promissory note) preferred shares of, and entered into a second convertible promissory note agreement with, BioLumic.